dcernst/dcernst.github.io/_posts/2013-08-26-gamification-of-good-behavior.md

 ### Achievements

-This semester I&#8217;ve decided to &#8220;[gamify][6]&#8221; good student behavior.
+This semester I've decided to "[gamify][6]" good student behavior.
 Here is the gist.
-I&#8217;ve generated a list of items that I deem good student behavior.
+I've generated a list of items that I deem good student behavior.
 Every time you achieve one of the items on the list, you earn some points.
 The more points you earn, the higher your Presentation and Participation grade (worth 8% of your overall grade in the course).
 So, how do you earn achievement points?
-Here&#8217;s a list.
+Here's a list.

 <center>
   </p>